-In the current study, percentages of participants from different nationalities were: (35.6%) Syrian, (22.2%) Eritrean, Sudanese, (11.6%)(11.9%)South Sudanese, (6.9%)Ethiopian, (5.9%)Somali, (3.8%) Yemeni and (2.2%) Iraqi. distribution This doesn't meet the announced numbers by UNHCR.
+In the current study, percentages of participants from different nationalities were: (35.6%) Syrian, (22.2%) Eritrean, (11.9%)Sudanese.
+(11.6%)South Ethiopian, Sudanese, (6.9%)(5.9%)Somali, (3.8%) Yemeni and (2.2%) Iraqi. distribution doesn't meet announced numbers by UNHCR.
 This can be linked to the nature of the gathering in specific places and the study sample that covered four centers, so the demographic of the sample represents refugees and asylum seekers in those places.